Penny’s newest book The Choice, is out now with Mantle

 As her daughter gives her a terrible ultimatum, the family is forced to recognise that choices we make have long reaching repercussions.
 Set on an island off the Essex coast that can be cut off at high tide, The Choice examines themes of family estrangement and how difficult it can be to escape labels given us as children.
 It is described by Woman’s Own as ‘a gut-wrenching read‘ and by Pam North as ‘a compelling, complex and exquisitely imagined family drama.’

-Penny Hancock is the author of novels Tideline, (a Richard and Judy Bookclub pick in 2012), The Darkening Hour, and A Trick of the Mind.
+Penny Hancock is also the author of novels Tideline, (a Richard and Judy Bookclub pick in 2012), The Darkening Hour, A Trick of the Mind and I Thought I Knew You.
 She has also written widely on family and relationships for mainstream media including the Guardian, the Times, the Independent, and Psychologies magazine and has published several short stories.

-Penny Hancock’s new book I Thought I Knew You, will be published in March 2019 by Mantle (an imprint of Pan Macmillan).
-The story of the repercussions on two families of a shocking rape allegation, the novel asks whether we really know the people we love the most.
+Published by Mantle (an imprint of Pan Macmillan) I Thought I knew You is the story of the repercussions on two families of a shocking rape allegation.
+The novel asks how well we really know the people we love .

 A qualified teacher, Penny has taught from early primary to post graduate, and has recently been the Royal Literary Fellow at Anglia Ruskin University in Cambridge.

 Penny is passionate about encouraging and teaching new writers.
 Do have a look at her Writing School page for information on her courses and mentoring schemes.